Published Updated By

 • No recording.
 Like Shottr, Xnapper is static screenshots only.

-ScreenLeX — The Privacy + Translation Powerhouse
+ScreenLeX — Privacy Protection, Polish, and In-Image Translation

 Strengths